 Would you purchase a stone from a makeshift store by the alley or buy from some unknown jewelry store in the mall without conducting prior research?

 4) Delivery is always fully insured to protect both the vendor (sender) and consumer (recipient).
 After all, you aren’t the only party involved and concerned about safe deliveries.

 5) In a fully insured delivery, the delivery guys like FedEx and UPS are very unlikely to “mess” around with your parcel.
 Even in the unlikely event of a tampered item, the jewelry store would help you sort things out and file a claim against the insurance company.

 With further research, I realized that “high value” items are delivered via courier services all the time.
 If there were so many issues with courier services, FedEx or UPS would probably be out of business now.
 Admittedly, on rare occasions, parcels can still get lost and occasional screw-ups might happen.
 On this note, you are protected by point #4 where the insurance policy would come into play.

 6) Having a good return policy is an indication that the vendor fully stands behind their product.
 Personally, I would only do business with stores that offer an unconditional money back guarantee as it would eliminate risk.
 In the event you do not like the piece of jewelry after receiving it, you could always return the ring back for a full refund.

 Do take note that some online sellers (most notably eBay sellers) would charge a restocking fee should you return an item.
 I do not recommend buying from such vendors as there is a higher chance of running into problems.

 As you can see, even if any unexpected problem arises, you are always protected at each step of the sale process.
-In fact, you would be pleased to know that out of the hundreds of readers I had personally helped so far, not a single one had met with any shipping issues when they shop at reliable vendors.
+In fact, you would be pleased to know that out of the thousands of readers I had personally helped so far, not a single one had met with any shipping issues when they shop at reliable vendors.